 - Legislative history of Texas LLC statute: - Article 4.03.
 Liability to Third Parties.
-This article provides, except as provided in the regulations, that a member or manager is not liable to third parties, expresses the legislative intent that limited liability be recognized in other jurisdictions and states a member is not a proper party to a proceeding by or against a limited liability company. - Some cases suggest corporate veil-piercing concepts apply to LLCs.
-TBOC §101.002 has been amended to provide that the TBOC veil-piercing limitations for corporations also apply to LLCs if veil piercing permitted.
+This article provides, except as provided in the regulations, that a member or manager is not liable to third parties, expresses the legislative intent that limited liability be recognized in other jurisdictions and states a member is not a proper party to a proceeding by or against a limited liability company. - Because a few cases suggested that corporate veil-piercing concepts apply to LLCs, TBOC § 101.002 was amended to provide that the TBOC veil-piercing limitations for corporations also apply to LLCs if veil piercing were otherwise permitted.